 Penske Logistics is also investing in warehouse management technology to increase efficiency.
 The technology can improve slotting and picking patterns, and increase communication between transportation management and warehouse management systems, which improves efficiency and cuts costs.
 Penske also invests in its on-road equipment, which ensures the vehicles are as efficient as possible and drives out costs, Althen said.
 Running newer equipment and maintaining it properly also minimizes breakdowns and prevents delays, which is especially important given consumers' increasing expectations of two-day shipping.

-To enable faster deliveries, those within the supply chain are working to shorten lead times, which necessitates more frequent, smaller deliveries, said Bob Daymon, vice president of freight management operations for Penske Logistics.
+To enable faster deliveries, those within the supply chain are working to shorten lead times, which necessitates more frequent, smaller deliveries.
 As a result, volumes in the less-than-truckload (LTL) industry have increased.

 If providers can aggregate LTL deliveries and ensure the right amount of volume moving to a specific geographic location, the shipments can cost the same or less than a truckload delivery.